How to Make Chocolate Ganache for Glazes, Frostings, and Truffles

 How to Make Ganache

-You'll need heavy whipping cream and chocolate to make ganache.
-Because there are only two ingredients in ganache, the quality of the chocolate really matters.
+Chocolate: Because there are only two ingredients in ganache, the quality of the chocolate really matters.
 Choose the best semisweet, bittersweet, or dark chocolate you can get your hands on.
 I suggest picking a chocolate that you love to eat all on its own (try to not eat it all before it goes into the ganache).
 If the chocolate isn't already chips or thin discs, chop it finely so it will melt easily.

 No matter what ratio of chocolate to cream you are using, the basic procedure for making ganache is consistent across most recipes: